ZZ-Cat/CRSFforArduino/docs/misra_c_compliance_matrix.md

 - :o: - A deviation from the guideline is documented.
 See [deviations](#deviations) for more information.
 - :no_entry_sign: - CRSF for Arduino violates the guideline and is yet to be fixed.
 - :x: - This method is not used.
-- :warning: - Rule status is unknown.
+- :warning: - Rule status is unknown and requires manual review.

 ### Directives